Make Your Logs Work for You

 In this article, we’ll show you how to quickly start writing logs with Node.js.
 We’ll gradually introduce new modules with more flexibility, so you can make the best choice for logging Node.js in your environment.

-The starter log choice for Node.js is its built-in console module, which lets you focus solely on writing log messages to track your application’s behavior.
+The starter log choice for Node.js is its built-in console module.
+The console lets you focus solely on writing log messages to track your application’s behavior.
 After console, you can move up to the debug module, which wraps console and provides more flexibility.
 Let’s take a closer look at these two modules, and the pluses and minuses of each.

 Node.js console.log and console.error